 Shared Registry¶

-This page is the centralized filesystem reference for the shared live-agent registry: where the registry root lives, which directories Houmao creates there, and how that filesystem stays pointer-oriented instead of becoming a second runtime state store.
+This page is the centralized filesystem reference for the shared managed-agent lifecycle registry: where the registry root lives, which directories Houmao creates there, and how that filesystem stays pointer-oriented instead of becoming a second runtime state store.

 Registry Layout¶